rgdd/ctor/exp/incl-dist/README.md

 This document describes an experimental setup that can be used to determine the time it takes to query CT logs for inclusion proofs over Tor.

-TODO: test instructions, add overview, fix broken links
+TODO: test instructions and add overview

 ## Overview
 docdoc